Skip to main content

 What is covered by legal aid

-In England and Wales legal aid is available for the following types of cases:
+In England and Wales, legal aid is available for a range of legal issues, including:

-• Help or services from the local authority and/or the NHS because of illness, disability or mental capacity
+• access to help or services from the local authority or NHS because of illness, disability or mental capacity

-• Judicial review challenges against decisions by public bodies, including local authorities
+• judicial review challenges against decisions made by public bodies, including local authorities

-Legal aid is subject to a means assessment, so a person's income and savings or other capital will be taken into account to establish if they are eligible for this.
+Legal aid is usually subject to a means assessment, which considers a person’s income and savings.

-See the Law Society information about help with paying for legal costs.
+Further information is available from the Law Society on help with paying for legal costs.